 "As an old crone you don't really need that much sleep anymore."

 He raised his other eyebrow, looking at her incredulously.
 Sophie rised her hands defiantly on her hips.
 Howl in turn lifted his hands up to air.
 "Peace!
 I don't want to fight, I only came to watch that you wouldn't work yourself alive.
 Althought", he added, "I don't think that's even possible."

 Sophie sighed and put down her hands.
 Howl offered her a chair, looking demanding.
 She sat down without any complainings - she was admittedly exhausted.
 Not until now did she properly take notice on his messy hair and shabby nightshirt He was looking quite natural now, yet he was even more handsome than with all his beauty spells.
 Sophie just couldn't understand why he made so much effor with his looks if without all that magic and spells he was still looking like that.

 It was too late when Sophie realized that she was staring at him, and that he had caught her staring at himself.
 Howl grinned.
 Sophie snorted.

 "Is there still a lot of work to do?"
 Howl asked.

 "Well, not actually, I'm going to bed quite soon."

-"Umm, by the way, Sophie, do you have a family?"
+"Sophie, do you have a family?"
 Howl asked suddenly.
-Sophie was not able to see his face, because he was standing his back facing her.
+Sophie couldn't see his face, he had turned away from her.